starseclipseellipse

 Enhanced Private Offer Capabilities

-GCP has expanded its private offer system to support more complex deal structures, including multi-year contracts with annual pricing adjustments, usage-based commitments with minimum spend thresholds, and bundled offers that combine multiple ISV products into a single transaction.
-These enhancements bring GCP's private offer capabilities closer to parity with AWS and Azure, making it viable for enterprise-grade deals that previously required off-marketplace contracting.
+GCP now supports more complex deal structures: multi-year contracts with annual pricing adjustments, usage-based commitments with minimum spend thresholds, and bundled offers combining multiple ISV products into a single transaction.

 AI and ML Marketplace Integration